Victoriqueli/Final-Project/README.md

 # Final-Project
 Immune System is a complicated system, and it plays a really important role when we take various medicine.
 So, basically, we decide to stimulate how the immune system works after taking atezolizumab and nab-paclitaxel.
-By comparing the tumor size, amount of T cells and antigen releasing rate, we could know which medicine works better.
+By comparing the tumor size, amount of T cells and APCs in tumor compartment, we could know which medicine works better.
 Therefore, four module is established to mimic the immune system, which are the cancer module, the T cell module, and the APC module, and the checkpoints module.
 Each module are connected and placed in one function.
 Different parts are connected by Hill Equations.
-By adding atezolizumab, checkpoint affinity will get influenced and by adding nab-paclitaxel, a chemotherapy medicine, is working on changing the cytokines producing rate and antigen releasing rate.
+By adding atezolizumab, checkpoint affinity will get influenced and by adding nab-paclitaxel, a chemotherapy medicine, is working on changing the cytokines producing rate.
+By running the code,　we can get three figures 'Cancer Size', 'No. of T effective in tumor compartment', and 'No. of Antigen presenting cell(APC) in tumor compartment' through 3D images.

 <img width="416" alt="image" src="https://user-images.githubusercontent.com/113488305/208579336-ab3b3703-06dc-4bfc-9fc3-db920dbb22f5.png">